Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Our hospital emergency room removed ticks from a young woman's hair by coating the tick with KY Jelly.
 The tick let go immediately and was remved.
 Can also use Vasoline Petroleum Jelly.

 Ooh, don't pull it out - it'll break apart and leave its head in there (I know, it sounds gross.)
 Rubbing alcohol has always been the best method for us.

 To the person 'living in the woods' where do you find 'Cloud 9 Herbal Dip'?

 Apply Tea Tree Oil to the live tick or leech and surrounding skin.
 Leave for 20 minutes.
 The tick may fall off.
-If not, remove it carefully (make certain no part of the tick is left in the skin).
-Continue applying the oil to the bite three times per day for up to seven days.

 According to Drs.
 Foster and Smith: